Identification Cards and Stories

 Sample terminology: simile, metaphor, idiom, hyperbole, oxymoron, onomatopoeia, personification, alliteration, allusion, hyphenated modifier, refrain, rhyme, assonance, and rhythm

 Step 1: Choose the book you wish to read.
-Feel free to read the back cover, and take into consideration the subject matter of the book.
+Feel free to read the back cover.
+Take into consideration the subject matter of the book.
 If you have read the book before, please opt for a different choice.

 Step 2: Make sure to secure a copy of the book with enough time to read before the discussion date but not so much time that you will have forgotten key elements of the story.
-I have many copies of the books in my classroom.
+I have many copies in my classroom.

 Step 3: Keep notes while reading or use flags, Post-It notes, or slips of paper in the book to highlight ideas, questions, dialogue, or description that you want to bring up in discussion.